mad-lab-fau/biopsykit-dashboard/Writerside/topics/How-to-contribute.md

 poetry run poe build_pipelines
 ```

-This command converts the porject into a Progressive Web App (PWA) and saves it in the index folder.
+This command converts the project into a Progressive Web App (PWA) and saves it in the index folder.
 In this folder you
 find the index.html file which is the standalone page, that uses the index.js File for the Javascript Code.
 You can open this file in your browser and use the project as a PWA.
 You can also deploy this file to a webserver, this
 is done automatically in a GitHub Actions workflow.
 The workflow is defined in the .github/workflows folder in the
 test_build_and_deploy.yml file.
 The workflow is triggered on every push to the development branch and only if the tests
-are successful the project is deployed to the Github Pages.
+are successful the project is deployed to the GitHub Pages.

 The heart of the conversion is the convert_files.py file.
 This file has different tasks: